pseusys/SeasideVPN/README.md

 1. Add unit tests to both `caerulean/whirlpool` and `viridian/algae` (do not run them in Docker).
 2. Write documentation for both `caerulean/whirlpool` and `viridian/algae`.
-3. Remove all `(planned)` marks from READMEs.
-4. Add shell build, generation, etc. script for easy `caerulean/whirlpool` deployment (with and without container).
+3. Add shell build, generation, etc. script for easy `caerulean/whirlpool` deployment (with and without container).
-5. Set GET and POST checks in GO.
+4. Set GET and POST checks in GO.
-6. Whirlpool: -m limit tcp packet number (user number \* tcp method number \* tcp connection packets)
+5. Whirlpool: -m limit tcp packet number (user number \* tcp method number \* tcp connection packets)
-7. Add "stress" profile with pumba on internal router for enhanced testing, use tcp echo server (can be found on dockerhub) (4 containrrs, no ext router).
+6. Add "stress" profile with pumba on internal router for enhanced testing, use tcp echo server (can be found on dockerhub) (4 containrrs, no ext router).
-8. Add "load" profile for direct access (3 containers) and multiple clients and performance analysis for whirlpool.
+7. Add "load" profile for direct access (3 containers) and multiple clients and performance analysis for whirlpool.
-9. Warning if packet is too large
+8. Warning if packet is too large
-10. Write script for downloading/running/configuring server
+9. Write script for downloading/running/configuring server
-11. Control healthcheck times by cosine function, increase max delay to smth like 360 seconds, add random response delay
+10. Control healthcheck times by cosine function, increase max delay to smth like 360 seconds, add random response delay
-12. Addresses for VPN connection: black and white list (limit addresses to use VPN with) <- add traffic analysis tool to client
+11. Addresses for VPN connection: black and white list (limit addresses to use VPN with) <- add traffic analysis tool to client
-13. Advice on traffic distribution (proxy nodes), all routes and ports masking, on caerulean side: switch to 172.x.x.x tunnel IP, 1st X will be the number of PROXY the packet has been received from
+12. Advice on traffic distribution (proxy nodes), all routes and ports masking, on caerulean side: switch to 172.x.x.x tunnel IP, 1st X will be the number of PROXY the packet has been received from
-14. Protocol disguise: QOTD or any raw socket or data stream
+13. Protocol disguise: QOTD or any raw socket or data stream
-15. Add RTP protocol disguise option (to obfuscation, sent by client)
+14. Add RTP protocol disguise option (to obfuscation, sent by client)
-16. Create general functions for decryption+unmarshalling and encryption+marshalling for network.go ONLY
+15. Create general functions for decryption+unmarshalling and encryption+marshalling for network.go ONLY
-17. Rewrite pythoon with async/await
+16. Rewrite pythoon with async/await
-18. Extract `VIRIDIAN` calls from go files.
+17. Extract `VIRIDIAN` calls from go files.